zenecture/neuroflow/README.md

 )
 ```

 It is good practice to use the `Waypoint[V]` option for nets with long training times.
-The training progress can be seen as an
+The training process can be seen as an
-infinite sampling wheel, and with a waypoint, we can harvest weights now and then and compute intermediate results.
-Also, when the
+infinite sampling wheel, and with a waypoint, we can harvest weights now and then to compute intermediate results.
+Another reason
-cloud instance got killed for mysterious reasons, periodically saved weights allow us to continue training from a recent point.
+to use it is when the process (or cloud instance, hardware, etc) crashes, periodically saved weights allow us to continue training
-Here, every `nth = 3` step, the waypoint function is executed, receiving as input iteration count and a snapshot of the weights,
+from a recent point.
+Here, every `nth = 3` step, the waypoint function is executed, receiving as input iteration count and a
-which is written to file using `File.writeWeights`.
+snapshot of the weights, which is written to file using `File.writeWeights`.